icy/JupyterHub-provisoners/README.md

 ## Description

-This project aims to launch a JupyterHub as fast as possible, and to save users' time by providing better interface between their workstation and their base infrastructure.
+This project aims to launch a JupyterHub as quickly as possible, and to save users' time by providing better interface between their workstation and their base infrastructure.
 The project becomes more mature when users would not have to do much work on their workstation.